styluslabs/maps/README.md

 ### GUI ###

 [styluslabs/ugui](https://github.com/styluslabs/ugui) is used for cross-platform GUI.
-It is a work-in-progress also.
-Suggestions and comments are welcome.
+It is a work-in-progress.
+Suggestions and contributions are welcome.

 ### Major features ###